tanjazlender/MicrobiomePrime/README.md

 </details>

-Ensure that the input files are formatted according to our specifications.
+Ensure that the input files are formatted according to the specifications.
 Carefully verify the file names, row names, column names, and table formatting.

 ## Variables and settings